Sapphire Reserve for Business℠ vs The Business Platinum Card® from American Express

 This adds up to be up to $300 a year.
 The Digital Entertainment credit is beneficial for most folks since a majority of people watch TV or shows.
 I’d say that it's harder to justify the StubHub credit since some people don’t go to shows, concerts or sporting events regularly.
 But maybe it would make these kinds of events more affordable.

 Every house or apartment I have been to has some kind of TV plan and with the option of YouTube TV, the Digital Entertainment credit can be useful for most people (even if it means switching providers).
-The Digital Entertainment credit won’t include a service like Charter Spectrum but I’d argue YouTube TV would get you more bang for your buck.
+The Digital Entertainment credit won't include a service like a traditional cable provider but I'd argue YouTube TV would get you more bang for your buck.
 Even before applying the Digital Entertainment credit.
-You can check out our article about the American Express Platinum Card®’s Digital Entertainment credit here.

 Anyways, I'll say that if I had both cards I would be putting both of these benefits to you.
 Unfortunately, I only have the Chase Sapphire Reserve® as I'm hesitant about getting another super premium card with the American Express Platinum Card® having a $895 annual fee.
 The StubHub credit is super useful to me as I love going to Celtics games as well as going to see a wide variety of artists at concerts.